star-in-the-jar/ASSASSIN/backend/README.md

 ## API Specification

-Specification in the openapi format is available [here](../doc/openapi.json).
+Specification in the openapi format is available [here](openapi.yaml).
 For your convenience it has been converted to a more readable [markdown file](../doc/openapi.md).
+Additionally Swagger documentation is available at the '/docs' path once the backend is running.

 ## Files

+- [server.js](./server.js) - loads the backend and middleware
 - [index.js](./index.js) - creates the backend api
 - [env.js](./env.js) - defines commonly used environment variables